 The Force Awakens greatly articulates and expounds upon the appeal of the enduring Star Wars saga.
 In fact, at times, it almost seems inconceivable how well the picture reconciles the various aspects of the film series.
-From its goofy absurdity, comedic edge and inherent mythical portrait of good and evil.
+From its goofy absurdity, comedic edge and the inherent mythical portrait of good and evil.

 The former of which is lovingly realised in a castle bar sequence that bursts with authentic organic life via its various creature effects.
 The latter manifests itself in amusing sequences where Finn (John Boyega) pretends to be a member of the Resistance to Rey (Daisy Ridley) Boyega is commendably heartfelt and eager, almost representing an excited avatar for the Star Wars fans in the audience.
 On the other hand, Ridley in her first on-screen performances shines with a commanding screen presence that makes Rey – an engaging and resilient character.
 Some of her best moments are with the film’s central villain, Kylo Ren (Adam Driver) Driver is the true revelation of the film with his sweat-inducing intensity coupled with a fascinatingly purposeful physicality.